Second Sunday of Lent (Year A)

 Reflect, today, on how genuine you are.
 Make this time of Lent a time when the foolishness of pride is shattered.
 Let God strip away every false image of yourself so that the true you can shine forth.
 Humble yourself in this way and God will take you and exalt you in His way so that your heart can be seen and loved by those around you.

-Lord, make me humble.
+Lord of perfect humility, make me humble.
 Help me to be sincere and honest about who I am.
-And in that honesty, help me to let Your Heart, living in mine, to shine through for others to see.
+And in that honesty, help me to let Your Heart, living in mine, shine through for others to see.
 Jesus, I trust in You.

 The Life of Sacrifice